-The New York State Retirement System has advised the Town that municipalities can elect to make employer contribution payments in the December or the following February, as required.
+The New York State Retirement System has advised the Town that municipalities can elect to make employer contribution payments in the December prior to or the scheduled payment date in February, as required.
 If such payments are made in the December prior to the scheduled payment date in February, such payments may be made at a discount amount.
 The Town has prepaid its employer contributions each December since the option was made available in 2004 and expects to do so in December 2023 for payments due February 2024.